sciclone1984/sciclone1984.github.io/_pages/resume.md

 ## Work Experience

+### Makerspace Technical Assistant
-### University of New Haven - West Haven, CT (August 2022 - May 2024)
+**University of New Haven - West Haven, CT (August 2022 - May 2024)**

-Worked in the makerspace, helping students with their projects and assisting with general operation of the makerspace.
+Helped students with their projects and assisting with general operation of the makerspace.

+### Secure and Resilant Systems Team Intern
-### Riverside Research - Lexington, MA (June 2023 - August 2023)
+**Riverside Research - Lexington, MA (June 2023 - August 2023)**

-Interned with the Secure and Resilient Systems team (Under the Open Innovations Center) for various projects including network security, vulnerability testing, cellular networks, and harmonic radar.
+Worked on various projects including network security, vulnerability testing, cellular networks, and harmonic radar.

+### Advanced Security Systems Intern
-### Nassau BOCES - Garden City, NY (July 2022 - August 2022)
+**Nassau BOCES - Garden City, NY (July 2022 - August 2022)**

-Intern in Advanced Security Services, developed automated Azure Sentinel rules to automate SOC response.
+Developed automated Azure Sentinel rules to automate SOC response.
 Also assisted with software upgrades/rollout and SOC operations.

+### Pentesting Intern
-### 5 Element Analytics - Merrick, New York (June 2022 - June 2022)
+**5 Element Analytics - Merrick, New York (June 2022 - June 2022)**

 Performed a security analysis of their systems and applications as well as ensuring HIPPA, FERPA, GDPR, and PCI-DSS compliance.

+### Researcher
-### University of New Haven - West Haven, CT (May 2021 - August 2021)
+**University of New Haven - West Haven, CT (May 2021 - August 2021)**

 Researched the benefits of the CORES research program that UNH hosted during the 2020-2021 to the participants.

+### Researcher
-### Office of Naval Research - West Haven, CT (August 2020 - May 2021)
+**Office of Naval Research - West Haven, CT (August 2020 - May 2021)**

 Researcher (Under Dr. Ibrahim Baggili) Submitted a [paper](https://digitalcommons.newhaven.edu/cgi/viewcontent.cgi?article=1100&context=electricalcomputerengineering-facpubs) to NFRWS for review with Nicholas Dubois, presented paper at ONR CORES Symposium as well as [ARES 2021 (WSDF 2021)](https://www.youtube.com/watch?v=RQze6a5ocU4)

+### Engineering Program Intern
+**LuHi Summer Programs - Brookville, NY (July 2019 - August 2019)**

+Taught engineering principles and 3D design to 12 campers from 6th to 10th grade.

 ## Education